4th-year-project-2020-2021/Final-Year-Project-Data-Visualization/README.md

 I consider D3 to be the standard library for data visualization on the web.
 The main purpose of every work is that making interactive visualization applications and integrating D3.js in React.

-- [x] Interactive Bar charts with dropdown Flicking between datasets.
+- [x] Interactive Bar charts with dropdown button Flicking between datasets.
 - [x] Scatter plots.
 - [x] Line graphs.
 - [x] Pie chart.
-- [x] Login - Firebase is used for User Authentication
+- [x] Login component - Firebase is used for User Authentication
-- [ ] Redux is used for managing states (User's data)
+- [x] Register component - Firebase is used for User Authentication
-- [ ] Register
+- [x] Comparison component.
+(Comparisions of Covid-19, Mers and Sars)
+- [x] Mers and Sars component.

 ### Shirin - Smallpox component & Upload component